-Another key development in Regulation FD jurisprudence was the unwillingness of a court in the Southern District of New York to find a violation of Regulation FD in the Siebel II proceeding.83 In June 2004, the SEC filed a civil action against Siebel charging the company with violating Regulation FD, as well as the prior cease-and-desist order barring it from future violations of Regulation FD.84 In its complaint, the SEC alleged that Siebel's chief financial officer disclosed material nonpublic information by issuing positive comments in private meetings about the company's business activity that contrasted with negative public statements made during the prior three weeks.85 The SEC claimed that these comments led to an increase in selective disclosure was not intentional, the issuer has learned that it has made a non-intentional disclosure and must make the prompt public disclosure required by Regulation FD."
-Id.
+Another key development in Regulation FD jurisprudence was the unwillingness of a court in the Southern District of New York to find a violation of Regulation FD in the Siebel II proceeding.83 In June 2004, the SEC filed a civil action against Siebel charging the company with violating Regulation FD, as well as the prior cease-and-desist order barring it from future violations of Regulation FD.84 In its complaint, the SEC alleged that Siebel's chief financial officer disclosed material nonpublic information by issuing positive comments in private meetings about the company's business activity that contrasted with negative public statements made during the prior three weeks.
+85 The SEC claimed that these comments led to an increase in Siebel's stock price the following day.
+Siebel filed a motion to dismiss the suit claiming that the remarks were neither material nor nonpublic and that Regulation FD unconstitutionally restricts free-speech rights under the First Amendment of the U.S. Constitution because the scope of the regulation extends beyond "commercial speech."
+After examining the statements in their context, the court dismissed the charges and chided the SEC for what it clearly viewed as an overzealous approach to the enforcement of Regulation FD, stating that the SEC had placed "an unreasonable burden on a company's management and spokespersons to become linguistic experts, or otherwise live in fear of violating Regulation FD should the words they use later be interpreted by the SEC as connoting even the slightest variance from the company's public statements."
+Significantly, the court held that private statements could vary from prior public statements so long as they were "equivalent in substance."
+The court also held that movements in stock prices were relevant but not determinative in establishing whether the disclosed information was material or nonpublic.
+Se

-82 The cease-and-desist order that Flowserve consented to referred to the SEC's view that the selective disclosure had been "intentional" in this case.
+The cease-and-desist order that Flowserve consented to referred to the SEC's view that the selective disclosure had been "intentional" in this case.
 The SEC stated that "selective disclosure is 'intentional' when the person making the disclosure knows, or is reckless in not knowing, that the information being communicated is both 'material' and 'nonpublic.'"
 SEC Release No. 34-51427 (Mar.
 24, 2005).
 On the basis of that definition, the SEC concluded that the CEO's selective disclosure had been intentional.